MchSyadzali/mchsyadzali/README.md

 # Hello There! 👋

-Rebuilding my programming journey and exploring the world of software development, Artificial Intelligence, and Automation.
+Rebuilding my programming journey and exploring the world of software engineer, Artificial Intelligence, and Automation.

 Currently focusing on:
-- Web Development
+- Web & Mobile Development
 - AI Engineering
 - Automation Tools
 - Open Source Projects